 When used correctly, credit cards are a win-win arrangement for both the bank and the credit card user.

-The credit card user conveniently has money every time they need it.
+A credit card user conveniently has money every time they need it.
 For example, if the credit card user runs a business, issues like late payment of salaries to employees can be avoided.

-The bank also gains money in the following ways
+The bank also gains money in the following ways:

 Credit cards should be used with caution, since when used frivolously they ruin the credit score of the user, and pile up one’s debt.